 METAL MYTH #1: METAL ROOFS ATTRACT LIGHTNING

-Did the Clock Tower have a metal roof?
-Probably not.
+Did the clock tower in Back to the Future have a metal roof?
+Probably not!
 Source giphy.com

 First, we need a basic understanding of lightning.
 The Metal Construction Association describes it as the “flow of electrical current between earth and sky.”
 The brightest part of the strike, the flash, happens when electrons from the earth rush up to the sky along a path of ionization.
-Basically, lighting isn’t interested in your metal roof.
+Basically, lightning isn’t interested in your metal roof.
 It’s only interested in connecting negatively charged electrons with the earth’s positively charged electrons as fast as possible.

-If your house is located in the mountains it may be more likely to field a lightning strike.
+If your house is located in the mountains, it may be more likely to field a lightning strike.

 METAL IS YOUR BEST PROTECTION